-Statutory procedures were compliant.
-Inspectors observed that custodies were asked questions in respect of Cell Sharing Risk Assessments (CSRAs) in front of the Bar Officer in view of CCTV by the searching officer.
-The answers to these questions were then recorded by the Bar Officer.
+Inspectors observed that custodies were asked questions in respect of Cell Sharing Risk Assessments (CSRAs) in front of the Bar Officer and in view of CCTV by a member of the CCU staff.
+The answers to these questions were then recorded by the Bar Officer on the IT system.
 Custodies were then asked to confirm their name and date of birth, which was compared against their PER and computer record.

-When staff were satisfied that their identity had been confirmed, a photograph was taken of the custody and added to the computer system, and then they were asked further questions covering general health and safety and an awareness of the Scottish Government's physical distancing rules.
-Where the custody was not aware of the rules or what was expected of them in respect of physical distancing they were advised accordingly.
+When staff were satisfied that their identity had been confirmed, a photograph was taken of the custody and added to the computer system, before the custody was asked further questions covering general health and safety and an awareness of the Scottish Government's physical distancing rules.